Connect BigQuery to Google Sheets: 3 Ways to Move Your Data

 Let’s look at the most popular ways to link BigQuery to Google Sheets together.

-Method 1: Automatically Query BigQuery Data to Google Sheets with OWOX BI
+Method 1: Automatically Connect BigQuery to Google Sheets with OWOX Reports

 If you're looking for a repetitive or ad-hoc way to load BigQuery data into Google Sheets, consider using a fully automated tool by OWOX.
-Let's explore the step-by-step process.
+Let's explore the process step-by-step:

-1. Add OWOX BI BigQuery Reports Extension from the Google Workspace Marketplace to your Google Sheets.
+Add OWOX BI Reports Extension from the Google Workspace Marketplace to your Sheets.
 Simply type in BigQuery and just select the first one:

-3. Go to ‘Extensions' and select ‘OWOX BI BigQuery Reports' — ‘Add a new report':
+2. Go to ‘Extensions' and select ‘OWOX Reports' — ‘Add a new report':

-4. Next, in the right sidebar, specify the ‘Google Cloud Project’ you want to run your reports from.
+3. Next, in the right sidebar, specify the ‘Google BigQuery Project’ you want to run your reports from to simply connect BigQuery.

-5. If you want to create a new Query just click on ‘Query Title -> then ‘+ Add new query...'.
+4. Now, let's add a SQL Query.
+If you want to create a new query just click on ‘Data Mart’ -> then ‘+ Add new data mart...'.

 This smart AI SQL copilot also has a direct integration with BigQuery to fetch the data schema, find relationships between tables within your database, and finally, craft the query with YOUR unique context.

-6. Add your SQL query, give it a title and click 'Save & Run'.
+5. Add your SQL query, give it a name, and click 'Save & Run'.

-7. There you have it.
-The data is then processed in BigQuery, and the query results are automatically imported into Sheets to a new sheet, which is renamed automatically to the Query Title:
+The data is then processed in BigQuery, and the query results, a holistic view of that is automatically imported into Sheets to a new sheet, which is renamed automatically to the data mart title:

-So it’s time to add filters and specify how many rows you want to retrieve.
+So it’s time to add filters and specify how many rows do we want to retrieve.

 Note: Filters can be added to fields of the following types: String, Integer/Float, Boolean, Date, DateTime, Time.

-With this BigQuery Reports Extension, you can enable automated refreshes for query results to avoid manually running updates when you or another stakeholder needs data.
+With this BigQuery to Sheets OWOX Reports Extension, you can enable automated refreshes for query results to avoid manually running updates when you or another stakeholder needs data.

-10. To do this, just use the sidebar section ‘Scheduled Refresh' or open the required report and select OWOX BI BigQuery Reports — ‘Scheduled Refresh' from the ‘Extensions' tab:
+To set updates on a schedule, just use the sidebar section ‘Scheduled Refresh' or open the report, use the Extension sidebar or select OWOX Reports, Charts & Pivots — ‘Scheduled Refresh' from the ‘Extensions' tab:

 Your report will then be automatically updated at the specified time and frequency!